jessepav/lacygoill-wiki-backup/tmux/tmux.md

             Set the position of the status line.

-    status-right string

-            Display string to the  right of the status bar.
-By default, the  current window title in double quotes,  the date and  the time  are shown.
-As  with status-left, string  will be passed to strftime(3) and character pairs are replaced.

     status-right-length length

             Set the maximum length of the right component of the status bar.
 The default is 40.